 Wildcat Notebooks Each student will have a Wildcat Notebook that identifies their learning goal in math, reading, and work habits.
-Students will meet with teachers to reflect and monitor progress weekly.
+Students will meet with teachers to reflect and monitor progress regularly.
 Students will bring Wildcat Notebooks home once a month and need to be returned the following day.

-2024-2025 MMS Family Handbook Appendix
+2025-2026 MMS Family Handbook Appendix